mokagio/on-the-sources-of-knowledge-and-ignorance/README.md

 Cartesian intellectualism, alas, has been only too often distorted into one or another of the various forms of modern irrationalism.

 I shall try to show in this lecture that the differences between classical empiricism and rationalism are much smaller than their similarities, and that both are mistaken.
-I hold that they are mistaken although I am myself both an empiricist and a ration- alist of sorts.
+I hold that they are mistaken although I am myself both an empiricist and a rationalist of sorts.
 But I believe that, though observation and reason have each an important role to play, these roles hardly resemble those which their classical defenders attributed to them.
 More especially, I shall try to show that neither observation nor reason can be described as a source of knowledge, in the sense in which they have been claimed to be sources of knowledge, down to the present day.